Premonoidal and Kleisli double categories: Monoidality of purely central premonoidal double categories

-\begin{proof} The first statement follows by \coref{central}.
-Assume the second set of assumptions.
-To prove that $\HH(\Bb)$ is premonoidal, to what we proved in \prref{premon isofib} we only need to add the existence of invertible 2-cells $p_{A,B,C,D}, m_{A,B}, l_{A,B}, r_{A,B}$ so that they form modifications in each argument and obey the corresponding identities.
-This is proved analogously as in the proof of \thref{Shulman}, which we will use.

-On the other hand, from \thref{premon-mon} we know that $(\Bb, \ot, \Sigma, I)$ is a monoidal double category, where $\ot=\F(H)$ and $\F$ is the double category equivalence \equref{F}.
-Then by \thref{Shulman} we have that $(\HH(\Bb),\HH(\ot))$ is a monoidal bicategory, and by \thref{2-cat H-ot} that $(\HH(\Bb), \HH(H))$ is a premonoidal bicategory.
+\begin{proof} From \thref{premon-mon} we know that $(\Bb, \ot, \Sigma, I)$ is a monoidal double category, where $\ot=\F(H)$ and $\F$ is the double category equivalence \equref{F}.
+Then by \thref{Shulman} we have that $(\ul{\HH(\Bb)},\HH(\ot))$ is a monoidal bicategory.
+The second part follows by \thref{lr central}.
+(In partiular, $(f\ltimes-\vert_g)\ltimes-$ is a modification according to \thref{lr central} coming from the structure of the ternary quasi-functor $H(H\times 1)$.)
+The first claim of 3. holds by \leref{hat of central 2-cells}, and the second one holds by \prref{essence}. \end{proof}

-Since the binoidal structure of $\Bb$ comes from a pseudodouble quasi-functor, because of \coref{central} we have that all 1- and 2-cells of $\HH(\Bb)$ are central with structural transforms determined by $H$.
-Thus the condition 1. of \cite[Definition 21]{HF} for $\HH(\Zz_p(\Bb))$ is fulfilled.
-It remains to check that the two diagrams in item 3. of that definition commute.

-We have that the axiom \axiomref{$(f\ltimes,g,C)$} (out of the 24 from \deref{assoc}, {\em i.e.} Appendix A) holds, and in \prref{lifting 1v to equiv} we have a way how vertical strict transformations $\alpha_{-,B,C}$ and $\alpha_{A,-,C}$ determine horizontal pseudonatural transformations that we will denote here by $\alpha_{-,B,C}^1$ and $\alpha_{A,-,C}^2$.
-Then to see that the first diagram in item 3. of \cite[Definition 21]{HF} commutes we need to check the equality